 The list of controversial professors that follows is arranged in alphabetical order (not by “controversialness”).

-He has been hailed as the next president of the United States and as the savior of our nation.
+For a while he was hailed as the next President of the United States and as the savior of our nation.

 He has been reviled as an “Uncle Tom” and sneered at as a “token” whom Republicans need to “assuage their guilt” for being such racists.

 He is Dr. Benjamin S. (“Ben”) Carson, Sr. (b.
 1951), a retired neurosurgeon and former Professor of Neurosurgery at Johns Hopkins University.
 The author of over 100 scholarly publications and upwards of a dozen popular books, he ran for the Republican Party nomination to be President of the United States during 2015–2016 campaign.

 A former Fox News commentator and political columnist for the Washington Times, Dr. Carson is currently U.S. Secretary of Housing and Urban Development (HUD).

 Carson was born and raised in inner-city Detroit.
 His parents divorced when the young Ben was eight years old, and he and his elder brother were raised by their mother, who worked mostly as a domestic servant.
 Although a third-grade dropout, Sonya Carson imbued her sons with a strong sense of the importance of education, as well as a deep religious faith and sturdy work ethic.
 Carson has stated that his moral vision and political philosophy were heavily influenced by his mother’s example.